ashawkey/note/reviews/3d reconstruction and generation.md

-# Single View 3D Reconstruction and Generation
+# Single-/Multi- view 3D Reconstruction and Generation

+We focus on the problem of 3D reconstruction / generation from single or multiple (but not too many) RGB (D)s.

+The problem is usually ill-posed (ambiguous), and needs to guess / generate some content.